Fitchett, Jack (John)

 During his time with Bolton Wanderers he made three appearances for the Football League in representative matches against the Irish League In November 1899, November 1900 and November 1901, and also played in an unofficial international against Germany in 1901.

-He then became manager of the New Palace Theatre in Union Street, Plymouth
+He later managed the New Palace Theatre in Union Street, Plymouth before taking over a nearby pub.

 Creator